Complete Cleaning Guide for Newair AI-215 SS Freestanding Ice Maker

 Step 1: Prepare Your Newair AI-215 SS for Cleaning

-- Allow the unit to sit unplugged for 5-10 minutes so internal components cool and residual water drains
+- Let the unit sit unplugged for 5-10 minutes to cool down and drain any residual water.

 Step 2: Drain the Water Reservoir

-The Newair AI-215 SS has a drain plug located on the underside of the unit near the back.
-Follow these steps:
+Your Newair AI-215 SS has a drain plug located on the underside of the unit near the back.
+Here’s how to drain it:

-- Locate the drain plug on the back-bottom of your Newair AI-215 SS (it’s a small black cap, approximately 0.5 inches in diameter)
+- Find the drain plug on the back-bottom of your unit (it’s a small black cap, about 0.5 inches in diameter).

-- Place a shallow pan or bucket underneath the drain plug to catch water
+- Position a shallow pan or bucket underneath the drain plug to catch the water.

-- Rotate the drain plug counterclockwise slowly—water may drain rapidly
+- Turn the drain plug counterclockwise slowly—water may drain quickly.

-- Allow all water to drain completely from the reservoir of your Newair AI-215 SS (this typically takes 2-3 minutes)
+- Allow all water to drain completely from the reservoir (this typically takes 2-3 minutes).

-- Once empty, replace the drain plug by turning it clockwise until snug—do not over-tighten
+- Once the reservoir is empty, replace the drain plug by turning it clockwise until it’s snug—don’t over-tighten.

-- Wipe any spilled water from beneath the Newair AI-215 SS
+- Wipe away any spilled water from beneath the Newair AI-215 SS.

-Important: Never force the drain plug on your Newair AI-215 SS.
-If it’s stuck, apply gentle heat from a warm cloth for one minute before attempting again.
+Important: Never force the drain plug if it’s stuck.
+Apply gentle heat from a warm cloth for one minute before retrying.

 Step 3: Run the Cleaning Cycle

-This cycle uses ice machine cleaner to descale the pump and evaporator of your Newair AI-215 SS:
+This cycle utilizes ice machine cleaner to descale the pump and evaporator of your Newair AI-215 SS:

-- Add the recommended amount of food-grade ice machine cleaner—consult the cleaner’s instructions, but typically this is 1-2 ounces per gallon
+- Add the recommended amount of food-grade ice machine cleaner—check the cleaner’s instructions, but it’s usually about 1-2 ounces per gallon.

-- Plug in your Newair AI-215 SS and set it to the ice-making mode
+- Plug in your Newair AI-215 SS and set it to ice-making mode.

-- This cycle typically takes 15-20 minutes; do not interrupt it
+- This cycle typically takes 15-20 minutes; don’t interrupt it.

-- Once complete, let the Newair AI-215 SS sit for 5 minutes so cleaner continues working on stubborn scale
+- Once complete, let the unit sit for 5 minutes to allow the cleaner to continue working on stubborn scale.

 Step 4: Rinse the System

-- Drain the reservoir again using the drain plug method from Step 2
+- Drain the reservoir again using the same method from Step 2.

-Two complete rinse cycles ensure all cleaning solution is flushed from the Newair AI-215 SS’s water pump and internal passages.
-If you notice any chemical smell from the ice after these two rinses, run one additional rinse cycle.
+Two complete rinse cycles ensure that all cleaning solution is flushed from the water pump and internal passages.
+If you still smell chemicals in the ice after these two rinses, run another rinse cycle.

 Step 5: Manual Interior Cleaning

-While the chemical cleaning handles internal scale, manual cleaning removes visible mold, mildew, and buildup:
+While the chemical cleaning takes care of internal scale, manual cleaning will eliminate visible mold, mildew, and buildup:

 Cleaning the Ice Bin and Evaporator Area

-- Ensure the Newair AI-215 SS is unplugged and drained
+- Make sure the Newair AI-215 SS is unplugged and drained.

-- Remove the ice collection bin if your model allows it (most Newair AI-215 SS models do)
+- Remove the ice collection bin if your model allows it (most do).

-- Inspect the evaporator fingers—these are thin metal prongs visible at the top interior of the unit where ice forms
+- Inspect the evaporator fingers—these are thin metal prongs at the top interior of the unit where ice forms.

-- Dip a soft-bristled brush in a solution of 1 part distilled white vinegar and 3 parts water
+- Dip a soft-bristled brush into a solution of 1 part distilled white vinegar and 3 parts water.

-- Gently brush the evaporator fingers on your Newair AI-215 SS from top to bottom, brushing in one direction to avoid pushing debris deeper into crevices
+- Gently brush the evaporator fingers from top to bottom, using a single direction to avoid pushing debris deeper into crevices.

-- Dry everything thoroughly with a clean towel before reassembly
+- Thoroughly dry everything with a clean towel before reassembling.

-Note on the vinegar solution: While vinegar isn’t recommended for the internal water pump (it can leave residue), the diluted vinegar solution is safe for manual exterior wiping of the evaporator and bin components of your Newair AI-215 SS.
+Note on the vinegar solution: While vinegar isn’t suited for the internal water pump (it can leave residue), the diluted solution is safe for manually wiping the evaporator and bin components.

 Cleaning the Water Reservoir

-- If your Newair AI-215 SS allows removal of the reservoir, take it out completely
+- If your Newair AI-215 SS allows for reservoir removal, take it out completely.

-- If stubborn scale remains, fill with equal parts distilled water and food-grade ice machine cleaner, let sit for 15 minutes, then scrub and rinse thoroughly
+- If stubborn scale remains, fill it with equal parts distilled water and food-grade ice machine cleaner, let it sit for 15 minutes, then scrub and rinse thoroughly.

-- Rinse at least 5 times with fresh water to remove all cleaner residue
+- Rinse at least 5 times with fresh water to eliminate all cleaner residue.

 Exterior Cleaning of the Newair AI-215 SS Stainless Steel

-The Newair AI-215 SS features a stainless steel finish that requires specific care to maintain its appearance and prevent corrosion:
+The Newair AI-215 SS sports a stainless steel finish that requires specific care to keep it looking sharp and to prevent corrosion:

-- Always wipe in the direction of the grain of the stainless steel on your Newair AI-215 SS
+- Always wipe in the direction of the grain of the stainless steel.

-- Never use abrasive pads, steel wool, or bleach-based cleaners on the Newair AI-215 SS exterior
+- Never use abrasive pads, steel wool, or bleach-based cleaners on the exterior.

 Understanding Descaling vs. Sanitizing